-If we were to use a data warehouse without a data lake, we’d need to look at the cost of an Azure SQL instance that allows us to get similar results as the data lake in terms of query performance.
-According to Microsoft’s SQL Database pricing website, the Premium tier, 1750 DTUs instance will cost $9.4088 / hour.
+If we were to use a data warehouse without a data lake, we’d need to look at the cost of an Azure SQL instance that allows us to get similar results to the data lake in terms of query performance.
+According to Microsoft’s SQL Database pricing website, the premium tier, 1750 DTUs instance will cost $9.4088 / hour.
 It’s clearly more expensive than a Spark cluster, but not significantly so.

 The cost difference becomes more obvious when you start utilizing the cloud’s ability to provision resources on demand and only pay for them when you use them.

-Now, the question is: Can we achieve something similar with Azure SQL alone?
+Now, the question is, can we achieve something similar with Azure SQL alone?